 Can I upgrade from a previous version of Defender to the latest version?

-While we recommend having all One Identity Defender components running the same version, the core functionality of the product has remained consistent over the last few version, so that it is possible for 5.7, 5.8 and 5.9 components to work together without any major issues.
+While we recommend having all One Identity Defender components running the same version, the core functionality of the product has remained consistent over the last few version, so that it is possible for 5.7, 5.8, 5.9 and 5.10 components to work together without major issues.

 Yes.
 Your existing licenses will be carried forward when you upgrade to a new version and there is no need to re-apply any of the your existing licensing.
 If you purchase additional licenses, these can be added to your legacy license count.

 The only consideration with regards to licensing is the change in format that occurred between the 5.7 and 5.8 versions.
-The format of the licenses in 5.9 is the same as it was in 5.8.
+The format of the licenses has remained the same since 5.8.
 More information on this change can be found in KB 178179

 and KB 44179